raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 | 6    | Zhiqiang LI    | 8.1355 |
 | 7    | shiteng wang   | 7.4313 |

-Note: The ATE(RPE) rank is according to the mean of the reciprocal of each trajectory's ATE(RPE) score, weighted by the trajectory length.
+Note: The ATE(RPE) rank is according to the mean of the reciprocal of each trajectory's ATE(RPE) score, weighted by the trajectory length. -->
+Leaderboard will be open when there is still enough time before the challenge ends.

 ## Contact us